hi4healthcare/hi4healthcare.github.io/README.md

 # Hybrid Intelligence for Healthcare

+The workshop will be held on July 7th, in room I.1.03 (see <a href="https://hhai-conference.org/2026/workshops/">the HHAI2026 website</a> for more information).

 This **full-day workshop** is an initiative of the HI-TNO collaboration and aims to build an interdisciplinary research community for people who are interested in developing hybrid intelligence (HI) systems for health care and well-being.
 The workshop will contain a combination of a keynote, lightning talks and an interactive session to work out common building blocks for various health care applications, **using a design pattern approach**.
 During the workshop, we will work on different design patterns that we may encounter when working on HI systems in healthcare settings.
 We aim to provide a space for sufficient communication and discussion, to **build further on an interdisciplinary community for HI for health care and define commonly used design patterns that can be used in future research**.
 Additionally, we have as goal to jointly write a paper after the workshop with the participants.

 The workshop setup will be based on two different prior workshops, namely Hybrid Intelligence for healthcare (HHAI 2024, <a href="https://ii.tudelft.nl/HI4HealthCare/web/">workshop website</a>) and